bhaskars1315/LendingClubCaseStudy/README.md

 ### If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company

-### In this case study, you will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.
+### In this case study, we will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.

 # Business Objectives
 ## understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.
+## At the end of the analysis identify top 5 driving factors and give recommentations to finance company based on the driving factors